 The way we live has changed.
 We are increasingly mobile and interconnected—not only to each other—but to the brands we interact with.
 So, it makes sense that the way we make payments has also changed.
 Emerging payment platforms support consumers when they need it, through integration with channels with which they already interact.
 Options like SMS, video chat, web & social chat, automated calls, and text-to-link ease friction in the customer journey and reduce corresponding merchant costs.

-Traditional online payment platforms have seen four times the growth of traditional point-of-sale payments in recent years, and merchants are reaping the benefits of this change in buying behavior.
+Online payment platforms have seen four times the growth of traditional point-of-sale payments in recent years, and merchants are reaping the benefits of this change in buying behavior.
 73% of consumers have made an online purchase within the past 12 months, and—as a result—71% of merchants say their annual sales have grown through online & mobile channels.
 With sales growth at risk, the question brands need to ask is not if they should offer online payment options, but how fast they can deploy them.

 So, what do you need to consider before deploying online payments?
 Security is paramount.
 If consumers do not feel safe, they will jump ship—37% of consumers have reported abandoning online purchases due to fraud fears.
 However, merchants who have taken initiative to ease these fears and enhance security features report a corresponding boost in online sales.
 There are several legislations that organizations must comply with before deployment.
 PCI compliance is the data-security standard, and applies to any organization that accepts, transmits or stores cardholder data.
 Though GDPR legislation applies directly to marketing data, it should still be considered, since payment data and marketing data can be interconnected.
 As communication and payment platforms become more integrated, the ability to capture and comply when a consumer opts-out is still required.